eskenderi/Algorithmic-Trading/Evolutional Neural Network Trading System/Readme.md

 ### For more details please check ReadMe.pdf

 ## PS.
-As a bonus I included the SPY aka S&P500 historical data as well so you will be able to
+As a bonus I included the SPY aka S&P500 historical data as well so you will be able to run our own tests. :)
-run our own tests. :)
+You can get it [here](https://drive.google.com/drive/folders/0B0F0rojmsYn2b1BHLV9MaERjY1k?usp=sharing)